Mouryahimanshu/Realtime-Emotion-Detection/README.md

 # Realtime-Emotion-Detection
 ## Overview
-######  Real-Time Emotion Detection is an advanced machine learning project that analyzes facial expressions in real-time to classify emotions.
+######  Real-Time Emotion Detection is an advanced Deep learning project that analyzes facial expressions in real-time to classify emotions.
 Using deep learning models, the system can detect and categorize human emotions into seven classes: Angry, Disgust, Fear, Happy, Neutral, Sad, and Surprise.
 This project is particularly useful in applications such as sentiment analysis, user experience enhancement, and mental health monitoring.

 ## ***Deep Learning Models for Emotion Prediction***